littleark/githut/README.md

-github_dataviz
+GitHut
 ==============

-Visualization of data from github archive.
+A visualization of the usage of programming languages in Github.

+Data from Github Archive.